Rehab-Robotics-Lab/FloSystem/README.md

 ```
 cd up to catkin_ws and run catkin_make floowed by catkin_make install

+It is also possible that you need to update the camera's firmware.
+To do this, open realsense-viewer with the camera connected to a computer with an available
+GUI.
+You will be prompted to update the firmware.

 ### Stuff just won't build
 All kinds of things could cause this.
 The first thing to try it to clean
 the build and reinstall it: